Hitchin and Calabi-Yau integrable systems via variations of Hodge structures: Non-compact Calabi--Yau integrable systems

-Next we observe that $R^2\pi^\circ_*\Z$ carries a polarizable $\Z$-VHS of weight $2$ and Tate type.
-If $j:\cu^\circ\to \cu$ denotes the open inclusion, then $R^2\pi_*\Z\cong j_*R^2\pi^\circ_*\Z$ so that Zucker's theorem (Theorem \ref{ZuckerThm}) implies that $H^1(\cu,R^2\pi_*\Z)$ carries a functorial polarizable pure $\Z$-Hodge structure of weight $1+2=3$.
-It turns out that the Leray spectral sequence for $\pi$ is compatible with mixed Hodge structures (\cite{Arapura}, \cite{PS-MHS}, Chapter 6, as well as Section \ref{SectProof} for the approach via Saito's mixed Hodge modules)\footnote{We did not see if the methods from \cite{Zucker} could be applied directly because in that paper only the proper case is discussed.}.
-Hence the mixed Hodge structure on $H^3(X,\Z)$ is in fact pure.
-It can be seen as in the proof of Lemma \ref{ApplicationZuckersVHS} that it is effective, i.e. its only (possibly) non-zero $H^{pq}$ are $H^{12}$ and $H^{21}$. \end{proof} \begin{cor} The graded-polarizable $\Z$-VMHS $\VH^{CY}$ is pure of weight $3$, i.e. $\mathbb{W}_{\bullet}^{CY}=0$, and has a second-step Hodge filtration.
-In particular, it is an \emph{admissible} VMHS. \end{cor} The property of \emph{admissibility} is rather technical but important (\cite{SteenbrinkZucker}, \cite{KashiwaraVMHS}), not only for VMHS, but also in the theory of mixed Hodge modules.
-It means that the VMHS degenerates in a controlled way (at infinity).
-For VHS, this is automatically satisfied (\cite{SchmidVHS}), which explains the second statement of Corollary \ref{CorVMHS}.
-The upshot of the previous discussion is that we can define the intermediate Jacobians
+The local system $R^2\pi^\circ_*\Z$ carries a polarizable $\Z$-VHS of weight $2$ and Tate type by \cite[Lemma 1.81]{Beck-thesis}.
+If $j:\cu^\circ\to \cu$ is the open inclusion, then $R^2\pi_*\Z\cong j_*R^2\pi^\circ_*\Z$.
+Therefore $H^1(\cu,R^2\pi_*\Z)$ is endowed with Zucker's $\Z$-Hodge structure of weight $1+2=3$, see Section \ref{ss:relzucker}.
+The Leray spectral sequence for $\pi$ is compatible with the mixed Hodge structures on both sides of \ref{eq:leray} (\cite[Corollary 14.14]{PS-MHS})\footnote{This result uses the theory of mixed Hodge modules.
+Note that we cannot apply \cite{Zucker} directly because it treats the case of projective morphisms but $\pi$ is quasi-projective.}.
+Hence the mixed Hodge structure on $H^3(X,\Z)$ is pure of weight $3$.
+It can be seen as in the proof of Lemma \ref{ApplicationZuckersVHS} that it is effective, i.e. its only (possibly) non-zero are $H^{12}$ and $H^{21}$. \end{proof} \begin{cor} The graded-polarizable $\Z$-VMHS $\VH^{CY}$ is pure of weight $3$, i.e. $\mathbb{W}_{\bullet}^{CY}=0$, and has a second-step Hodge filtration.
+In particular, it is an \emph{admissible} VMHS (\cite{SteenbrinkZucker}). \end{cor} The upshot is that each intermediate Jacobian

-and these are even abelian varieties.
-This is in contrast to the compact case where the intermediate Jacobian $J^2(X)$ is projective iff $X$ is a rigid compact Calabi-Yau threefold.
+is an abelian variety in contrast to the case of non-rigid compact Calabi-Yau threefolds.
 Moreover, the intermediate Jacobian fibration

-over $\Bbo$ is a family of abelian varieties (here and in the following we often suppress the necessary Tate twist to make $\VH^{CY}$ into a VHS of weight $1$). \\ In order to make the relation to $\BCFG$-Hitchin systems, i.e. where the Dynkin diagram of the structure is of type $\BCFG$, we need to consider the $\Cc$-invariants $(\VH^{CY})^\Cc\subset \VH^{CY}$ as well (which is an equality in the $\ADE$-case where $\Cc=1$).
-This is a polarizable sub-$\Z$-VHS of weight $3$ which again only has a two-step Hodge filtration as $\VH^{CY}$.
+over $\Bbo$ is a family of abelian varieties.
+Here and in the following we often suppress the necessary Tate twist to make $\VH^{CY}$ into a VHS of weight $1$. \\ In order to make the relation to $\BCFG$-Hitchin systems, i.e. where the Dynkin diagram of the structure group is of type $\mathrm{B}_k$, $\mathrm{C}_k$, $\mathrm{F}_4$, $\mathrm{G}_2$ ($\BCFG$ for short), we need to consider the $\Cc$-invariants $(\VH^{CY})^\Cc\subset \VH^{CY}$.
+This is a polarizable sub-$\Z$-VHS of weight $3$ which again only has a two-step Hodge filtration.
 Hence

-is a family of abelian varieties.
-Note that its fibers $J^2_{\Cc}(X_b)$ do not coincide with the $\Cc$-invariants $J^2(X_b)^\Cc$ in general because the latter might have several connected components whereas the former is always connected.